boolean-uk/java-data-modelling/UserStories.md

 - As the blog manager, so that i can keep track of the site's popularity, i want people to be able to create an account.
 - As the blog manager, to draw the attention of more people, i want people to be able to post things.
 - As the blog manager, to make people visit frequently, i want people to be able react to posts.
-- As the blog manager, to control and prevent harrassment, i want only registered people to be able to react on posts.
+- As the blog manager, to control and prevent harassment, i want only registered people to be able to react on posts.

 ![blog entity diagram](./Images/Blog.svg)